Tom Brennan (speedway rider): Career

 Brennan continued with Eastbourne despite their move up to the SGB Championship 2019 and this allowed Brennan to sign for the Cradley Heathens in the lower division as well.

-In 2021, he became a world champion after the Great Britain national speedway team secured the 2021 Speedway of Nations (the world team title) and signed for the Belle Vue Aces.
+In 2021, Brennan became a world champion after the Great Britain national speedway team secured the 2021 Speedway of Nations (the world team title) and signed for the Belle Vue Aces.
 He returned to ride for Belle Vue in the SGB Premiership 2022, where he won the league title and for the Glasgow Tigers in the SGB Championship 2022.
-He finished runner-up to Dan Bewley in the 2022 British Speedway Championship and finished in 9th place during the World Under-21 Championship in the 2022 SGP2.
+He finished runner-up to Dan Bewley in the 2022 British Speedway Championship and finished in ninth place during the World Under-21 Championship in the 2022 SGP2.

-In 2023, he re-signed for Belle Vue for the SGB Premiership 2023 and for Glasgow for the SGB Championship 2023, where he won the league title.
+In 2023, Brennan re-signed for Belle Vue for the SGB Premiership 2023 and for Glasgow for the SGB Championship 2023, where he won the league title.
 Also in 2023, he was part of the British team that won the silver medal in the 2023 Speedway World Cup final.

-At the end of the 2023 season he was released by both Belle Vue and Glasgow due to point limitations but was able to sign for two new teams in Birmingham Brummies and Poole Pirates for the 2024 season, winning the league title and knockout cup with the latter.
+At the end of the 2023 season, Brennan was released by both Belle Vue and Glasgow due to point limitations but was able to sign for two new teams in Birmingham Brummies and Poole Pirates for the 2024 season, winning the league title and knockout cup with the latter.

 Brennan signed for Ipswich Witches and helped them win the SGB Premiership 2025 and in Sweden, he helped Västervik win the 2025 Elitserien.